insunaa/cmangos-dockerized/README.md

 To make changes to the configuration use the `.env` file.

-Once all of this has finished you can start the server with `podman-compose up -d` and check the status with `podman-compose logs`
+Once all of this has finished you can start the server with `podman compose up -d` and check the status with `podman compose logs`

 To create a user run `./enter_console.sh` to connect to the `mangosd` process.
 Log in with `ADMINISTRATOR` as user and `ADMINISTRATOR` as password.